Cincinesh/tue/README.md

 Here are some tips if you want to make changes or additions to Tuesday:
 - This repository uses git submodules.
 After cloning, make sure to use `git submodule init` and `git submodule update`.
-- Only Visual Studio 2015 project files are provided.
-To compile the tests with any other IDE or build system, simply make sure `include` and `lib/mon/include` are in the include path and compile all the source files under the `tests` and `lib/mon/src` directories.

 API Documentation
 -----------------